ethereum/ethereum-org/views/content/dao.md

 When the voting time has passed, you can select **"executeProposal"**.
 If the proposal was simply sending ether, then you can also leave the "**transactionBytecode**" field blank.
 After pressing "execute" but before typing your password, pay attention to the screen that appears.

 **If there is a warning on the "estimated fee consumption" field, then this means that for some reason the function called will not execute and will be abruptly terminated.
 It can mean many things, but in the context of this contract this warning will show up whenever you try to execute a contract before its deadline has passed, or if the user is trying to send a different bytecode data than the original proposal had.
-For security reasons if any of these things happens, the contract execution is abruptly terminated and the user that attempted the illegal transaction will lose the all the ether he sent to pay transaction fees.**
+For security reasons if any of these things happens, the contract execution is abruptly terminated and the user that attempted the illegal transaction will lose all the ethers he sent to pay transaction fees.**

-If the transaction was executed, then after a few seconds you should be able the result: **executed** will turn to true and the correct amount of ether should be subtracted from this contract's balance and into the recipient address.
+If the transaction was executed, then after a few seconds you should be able to see the result: **executed** will turn to true and the correct amount of ether should be subtracted from this contract's balance and into the recipient address.

 #### Add a complex proposal: own another token